marcinburo/DataScraper/README.md

 # How to run command for data scrapping:

 In order run data scrape command please go to main app directory.
-From there please run `bin/console scraper:scrape-data`
+From there please run `docker-compose exec app sh -c "php bin/console scraper:scrape-data"`

 # How to run tests:

 If You would like to verify if app is working fine please go to app root directory.
-From there please run `./bin/phpunit`
+From there please run `docker-compose exec app sh -c "./bin/phpunit"`

 # Notes: